Constitutional Review of Federal Tax Legislation

 The definition of “tax” for constitutional purposes has become important in light of the Supreme Court’s 2012 decision in NFIB v.
 Sebelius, in which Chief Justice Roberts for the Court upheld the constitutionality of the individual mandate of the Affordable Care Act under the taxing power.
 This has led to commentators questioning the utility of Roberts’ distinction between a “tax” (where Congress’ power is almost unlimited) and a “regulation” (where Congress’ power under the Commerce Cause is limited).

-Any actual tax has more than one purpose.
-All taxes influence behavior, and therefore come within our definition of regulatory taxes, and all taxes produce some revenue and effect some redistribution, and therefore come within our definition of pure taxes.
-But some taxes are primarily regulatory (e.g., Pigouvian taxes) while others are primarily for revenue (e.g., Value Added Tax, VAT) or redistribution (e.g., the personal income tax, PIT).
-Other taxes have multiple purposes (e.g., corporate income tax, CIT, which has revenue and redistribution as well as regulatory aims).
+Any actual tax rule/legislation has more than one purpose.
+All tax rules influence behavior, and therefore come within our definition of regulatory taxes, and all taxes produce some revenue, and therefore come within our definition of pure taxes.
+But some taxes are primarily regulatory (e.g., Pigouvian taxes aimed to deal with negative externalities) and tax expenditures (deviation from a normative tax base which we name them Negative piguvian taxes since their purpose is to treat favorably taxpayers who create positive externalities) while others are primarily for revenue (e.g., VAT) .
+Other taxes have multiple purposes (e.g., corporate income tax, CIT, which has revenue and (as well as regulatory aims).
 Moreover, any given tax may have multiple provisions with different aims (e.g., the many tax expenditures embedded within PIT and CIT).

 When evaluating the constitutionality of any given tax provision, a court should first classify it as either a pure tax provision or a regulatory tax provision.
 If it is the former, the court should generally hold that it is constitutional under the Taxing Clause.
 If it is the latter, the court should evaluate it against the limits imposed by the rest of the Constitution.